 5. A legal hub provides ONE source of truth

-Consider the not-uncommon need to provide an update to company leadership – general counsel, CEO, board of directors – about the current workload of the Legal Department.
+Consider the not-uncommon need to provide an update to company leadership – general counsel, CEO, board of directors – about the current workload of the in-house legal team.
 It’s also not uncommon for such requests to require a dig through calendars or Excel spreadsheets or email inboxes or all three; the proliferation of in-house legal software may need to check various platforms, too.
 All told, it’s tedious – and after all that, it still may not be correct.

-Because this online legal workspace is the centralized home of the Legal Department, it remains current and correct – and it collects and collates the in-house legal department’s data and analytics behind the scenes.
+Because this online corporate legal matter management software is the centralized home of the Legal Department, it remains current and correct – and it collects and collates the in-house legal department’s data and analytics behind the scenes.
 This makes reporting automatic and painless – while also easing the stress of managing deadlines and workloads.

-Above all, a legal hub fulfils the very promise of technology in the first place: to make our lives easier.
+Above all, a cloud based legal hub fulfils the very promise of technology in the first place: to make our lives easier.